If you enjoy www.victorianlondon.org why not ...

 responsibilities as the father.

-power over her children during her husband's lifetime, except in one case which
+children during her husband's lifetime, except in one case which is created by

-is created by statute.
-If the children are under sixteen years of age, the Lord
+statute.
+If the children are under sixteen years of age, the Lord Chancellor may

-Chancellor may order, on the mother's petition, that they be given over to her -
+order, on the mother's petition, that they be given over to her - the mother

-the mother being considered a better and more natural guardian for children of
+being considered a better and more natural guardian for children of tender

-tender years.
-On the death of her husband, she steps into his place as guardian,
+years.
+On the death of her husband, she steps into his place as guardian, having

 however, appoint a guardian by her will, as she is not mentioned in the statute